Toyota Corolla Touring Sports Review 2025: Price, specs & boot space

 Cons

-Overall verdict on the Toyota Corolla Touring Sports
+Verdict: Is the Toyota Corolla Touring Sports a good car?

 "There’s a lot to like about the Toyota Corolla Touring Sports.
 It can be a very relaxing car to drive, has an excellent specification and should be cheap to run too.
 It’s not a thrilling drive and it could offer more space in the boot, but it’s competent, likeable and likely to be reliable too."

-That carries through to inside of the Toyota Corolla Touring Sports.
-It's neat and minimalist, with a pin sharp construction.
+That carries through to the inside of the Toyota Corolla Touring Sports.
+It's neat and minimalist, with a pin-sharp construction.
 There’s very little to see once you’re passed the touchscreen and instrument display: no rows of buttons or switches, and the centre console and dashboard are separate elements, giving you a greater feeling of space.

 That’s also true of the infotainment screen.
 Its fuzzy graphics are, pardon the pun, a graphic contrast to the crystal clear displays you get in the Volkswagen.